couchbase/n1k1/README.md

 - early stop when an error or LIMIT is reached?
   - YieldStats() can return an non-nil error, like ErrLimitReached

+- jsonparser doesn't alloc memory, except for ObjectEach() on it's `var stackbuf [unescapeStackBufSize]byte`, which inadvertently escapes to the heap.

 - DISTINCT

 - NEST / UNNEST